No Tags Found!

 Dear sir,

-Good afternoon form the India,
+Good afternoon from India,

 From India, Surat

 You can implement both actions: issue a showcase notice for a formal reprimand and impose a fine as a disciplinary measure for violating workplace policies regarding food consumption near products.
-But

 Regarding SSS contributions, employees must contribute 11% of their monthly salary, with employers matching 7.37%, providing essential benefits for workers.